AccessTech-TTU/AccessTech.github.io/roles.md

     - Created the skeleton for the bottom sheet, setting the stage for subsequent UI enhancements.
     - Devised an innovative floating help button, offering centralized access to vital help and contact features.
     - Integrated a multi-functional design into the floating help button, revealing options for help requests, direct calls to the Student Disabilities Department, and viewing request form history, all within a single, user-friendly interface.
+    - Innovated the filters sidebar, providing users with tailored navigation options.